rabbitmq/rabbitmq-website/site/oauth2-examples.md

 make start-rabbitmq
 </pre>

-**NOTE**: We do not need to run any OAuth 2.0 server like UAA.
-This is because we are creating a token and signing it using the same private-public key pair RabbitMQ is configured with.
+**NOTE**: You do not need to run any OAuth 2.0 server like UAA.
+This is because you are creating a token and signing it using the same private-public key pair RabbitMQ is configured with.

 *Use a Rich Authorization Token to access the management rest api*

-We are going use this token [jwts/rar-token.json](jwts/rar-token.json) to access an endpoint of the management rest api.
+You are going use this token [jwts/rar-token.json](jwts/rar-token.json) to access an endpoint of the management rest api.

 <pre class="lang-bash">
 make curl-with-token URL=http://localhost:15672/api/overview TOKEN=$(bin/jwt_token rar-token.json legacy-token-key private.pem public.pem)
 </pre>

-Note: We are using curl to go to the URL using a TOKEN which we have built using the command bin/jwt_token which takes the JWT payload, the name of the signing key and the private and public certificates to sign the token
+Note: You are using curl to go to the URL using a TOKEN which you have built using the command bin/jwt_token which takes the JWT payload, the name of the signing key and the private and public certificates to sign the token

 *Use a Rich Authorization Token to access AMQP protocol*

-This time, we are going to use the same token we used in the previous section to access the AMQP protocol via the PerfTest tool which acts as a AMQP producer application:
+This time, You are going to use the same token you used in the previous section to access the AMQP protocol via the PerfTest tool which acts as a AMQP producer application:

 <pre class="lang-bash">
 make start-perftest-producer-with-token PRODUCER=producer_with_roles TOKEN=$(bin/jwt_token rar-token.json legacy-token-key private.pem public.pem)
 </pre>

-The command above launches the application in the background, we can check the logs by running this command:
+The command above launches the application in the background, you can check the logs by running this command:
 <pre class="lang-bash">
 docker logs producer_with_roles -f
 </pre>